 “Gentrification” is a perennial topic in Philadelphia.
-Community groups fear rising costs and displacement coming to their neighborhood.
-Academics discuss the extent to which we need to be concerned.
-Regional leaders wish for a bit more of it because, after all, another way to describe the phenomenon is that middle class people are choosing to move to the city again.
+Community groups fear rising costs and displacement.
+Academics debate the extent to which we need to be concerned.
+Regional leaders wish for a bit more of it.
+After all, another way to describe the phenomenon is that middle class people are choosing to move to the city again.

-The best research on the complex forces driving neighborhoods change is coming from the Federal Reserve of Philadelphia.
+The best research on the complex forces driving neighborhood change in the city is coming from the Federal Reserve of Philadelphia.
 Last year it produced research showing that low-income people priced out of neighborhoods where values were appreciating were likely to move to poorer and more violent neighborhoods.
-It also found that low-income people who managed to say in those neighborhoods enjoyed more positive life outcomes.
+It also found that low-income people who managed to stay in those neighborhoods enjoyed more positive life outcomes.

 The challenge is to keep low-income people in neighborhoods that are experiencing new investment and rising property values.
 And a new study from the Fed shows just how hard that task will be in Philadelphia.

 Analyzing Census data between 2000 and 2014, Fed researchers find that Philadelphia lost a fifth (23,628) of its housing units that rent for $750 or less.
 That’s the rent range that’s “affordable” to the city’s average renter, by the authors’ estimation.